semgrep/semgrep-vscode/README.md

 ### Autofix

-Have an autofix rule?
-Hit a button and fix it instantly in the Editor.
+With Semgrep autofix rules, you can instantly apply their fix in Visual Studio Code.

 ### Rule Quick Links